 Signs: The whole route has been way marked by the Shale Trail project with signs as below.
 Note some signs are ‘sideways’ on.

 We have supplemented these signs with Blue on White arrows.

 Finish: You will be timed as you finish.
 We will not display results but post them on line as soon as possible.
-Although we will be pleased to see you please do not hang about at the Finish and create a crowd.
 Please take off your timing chip and return it.
 Don’t forget your drop bag.
 After you finish you are, once again, subject to the national guidelines on Social Distancing.

 Relay: Each runner has their own timing chip.
 Chips and Numbers for Leg 2 and Leg 3 will be at Checkpoints 1 and 2 respectively.
 When you finish your leg please return the timing chip to the Checkpoint or Finish marshal.

 Map: A Google map is below and there is a route that highlights interesting historic information on www.shaletrail.co.uk and for runners a downloadable GPX route is available here: Shale Trail GPX